lgcarriedo/infiniteJest/data/dataKey.md

 ##booktext

 All data files in this directory came from `David-Foster-Wallace-Infinite-Jest-v2.0.pdf` a file that came from the internet somewhere.
+Footnotes are the number of the footnote repeated twice.
+Like for footnote 64, it will appear as 6464.
+I have not done anything more with them at this point.

 1. `David-Foster-Wallace-Infinite-Jest-v2.0.pdf` - original file
 2. `David-Foster-Wallace-Infinite-Jest-v2.0.txt` - is the .txt version of the original file, cleaned up a bit to remove crazy symbol artifacts from .pdf to .txt conversion.